-- 1. For CS-501 and CS-401GR-A, a hole should be drilled 3.2 mm (0.125 in) diameter by 8.5 mm (0.335 in) deep minimum for the copper can.
-For the CS-401LG-B, a hole should be drilled 3.8 mm (0.15 in) diameter by 8.9 mm (0.35 in) deep minimum. - Surface area should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
-Allow time for the solvents to evaporate before sensor positioning. - A small amount of Apiezon® N grease should be applied around the mounting surface and the sensor to enhance thermal contact. - 4.
-Position the copper can so that it is fully submerged in the mounting hole.
+- 1. A hole should be drilled 3.2 mm (0.125 in) diameter by 8.5 mm (0.335 in) deep minimum for the copper can. - Surface area should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
+Allow time for the solvents to evaporate before sensor positioning. - A small amount of Apiezon[®] N grease should be applied around the mounting surface and the sensor to enhance thermal contact. - 4.
+Position the copper can so that it is fully submersed in the mounting hole.